white square image

 These are just some of the myths surrounding ADHD.
 If you or someone you know hears additional myths or has questions about the information you are hearing, visit our resource library to get the facts.

-Don’t be spooked this season by myths surrounding ADHD.
-October is ADHD Awareness Month, and we are here to help.
+Don’t be spooked this season by myths surrounding ADHD during ADHD Awareness Month, or any month.

 Explore More